ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/storage-engine.markdown

 {INFO: Running on 32 bits}

 Since RavenDB 4.0, Voron has no limits when running in 32 bits mode.
-The issue of running out of address space when mapping files into memory has been addressed by providing a dedicated pager (component responsible for mapping) for 32 bits environments.
+The issue of running out of address space when mapping files into memory has been addressed by providing a dedicated pager (component responsible for mapping) for a 32 bits environments.

 Instead of mapping an entire file, it maps just the pages that are required and only for the duration of the transaction.